atreyasha/spam-detection/src/README.md

 $ python3 train_svm.py
 ```

 #### 2.2.
-LSTM-CNN
+CNN-LSTM

-Executing `train_rnn.py` will conduct a grid-search to train and test a LSTM-CNN over a validation set.
+Executing `train_rnn.py` will conduct a grid-search to train and test a CNN-LSTM over a validation set.
 Further details can be found below:

 ```
 usage: train_rnn.py [-h] [--subtype SUBTYPE] [--grid-search] [--single-run]